aolabsai/ARC-AGI/README.md

 ## Usage

-The agent architecture is pre defined `arch_ARC.py` and it trains on a training sample for a particular task.
-And displays a predicted output on the web page.
+The agent architecture is predefined in the `arch_ARC.py` file.
+It is designed to train on a training sample for a given task and then display the predicted output on a web page.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------